wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 &nbsp;

-This article will review the following five devices, which are the most widely used non-invasive BCIs.
+This article will review the following five featured devices.

 - Muse
 - Emotiv